bokeh/bokeh/sphinx/source/docs/dev_guide/pull_requests.rst

   necessary rights to).
 If you find code or text that is compatible with `Bokeh's BSD license`_ and that you think would be useful to add to Bokeh, :ref:`file an issue <devguide_issues>` and start a discussion first.
+* In case your pull request includes additional or updated dependencies, you not only need to update :bokeh-tree:`environment.yml` but also the :ref:`environment files Bokeh's CI <devguide_testing_ci_environments>` in the :bokeh-tree:`ci` folder.

 See the `"Pull Requests" section in BEP 1: Issues and PRs management <wiki pull requests_>`_ for more information about labels and the pull request management process.